Kjack1983/map-project-route/README.md

 DATABASE=localhost://mongo:27017/popeyedb
 ```

-Then run the POST requests mentioned above locally to fill in your mongodb database.

-and run the application locally.
+Then run the POST requests mentioned above locally to fill in your mongodb database and run the application locally.

 ```
 ## CRUD operations are also developed for the purpose of this project